rahj0/ReLeMesh/README.md

 The objective for the agent is to increase the score.
 The score is determined by following rules:
   * The score increases proportional to the number of colored pixels in the environment.
-  * There is a penalty if a single object is too big.
+  * There is a penalty if an object is too big.
-  * If the agent connects node there is a bonus value
+  * If the agent connects node there is a bonus
   * Each time the agent performs a action there is a small penalty
-  * If two objects are overlapping(except for boundaries) there is a penalty
+  * If two objects are overlapping(except for the boundaries of the objects) there is a penalty

 ## Prerequisites